-- 1. Within ten (10) business days of the employee receiving a copy of the charges referred to the Merit Commission and the entire investigation file relating to the charges, the Union will advise the Sheriff and the Merit Commission of the employee's election under this Section to waive his or her right to a Merit Commission review and/or hearing and proceed, instead, in accordance with the grievance/arbitration provisions of Article 9 of this Agreement, upon the issuance of discipline by the Sheriff.
+1. Within ten (10) business days of the employee receiving a copy of the charges referred to the Merit Commission and the entire investigation file relating to the charges, the Union will advise the Sheriff and the Merit Commission of the employee's election under this Section to waive his or her right to a Merit Commission review and/or hearing and proceed, instead, in accordance with the grievance/arbitration provisions of Article 10 of this Agreement, upon the issuance of discipline by the Sheriff.
 Such notice shall be in writing and shall include a written waiver, executed by the employee, acknowledging that the employee is knowingly waiving his or her rights to a hearing before the Merit Commission.
-If no such notice/waiver is provided within the ten (10) business days, the employee and the Union shall be deemed to have elected to proceed under the rules of the Merit Commission and all rights under Article 9 shall be deemed waived. - 2.
-Upon receipt of a notice from the Union that the employee is electing to proceed under the grievance/arbitration provisions of Article 9, the Sheriff's Office will withdraw the charges before the Merit Commission.
+If no such notice/waiver is provided within the ten (10) business days, the employee and the Union shall be deemed to have elected to proceed under the rules of the Merit Commission and all rights under Article 10 shall be deemed waived.

+- 2. Upon receipt of a notice from the Union that the employee is electing to proceed under the grievance/arbitration provisions of Article 10, the Sheriff's Office will withdraw the charges before the Merit Commission.
 Thereafter, the Sheriff or his designee will make a determination regarding discipline. - 3.
-Once discipline is issued by the Sheriff or his designee, the employee, or the Union, as applicable, may grieve the discipline, as provided in Article 9 of the CBA commencing at Step 4.
+Once discipline is issued by the Sheriff or his designee, the employee, or the Union, as applicable, may grieve the discipline, as provided in Article 10 of the CBA commencing at Step 4.
 The filing of said grievance shall serve as a Request for Arbitration under Step 4 of the grievance procedure.

 In the event the Sheriff's Merit System Law is amended in a manner which nullifies the rights of parties to a collective bargaining agreement to negotiate, pursuant to Section 3-8013 of the Sheriff's Merit System Law, an alternative disciplinary review process, or which makes the alternative grievance review provisions contained in this section illegal, either party may request to immediately re-negotiate the terms of this section.
-Such negotiations shall thereafter commence immediately.
+Any impasse resulting is such negotiation shall be resolved in accordance with the provisions of Section 14 of the Illinois Labor Relations Act.

-Section 7.
+Section 8.
 Suspension Day Defined

-A suspension day is a twenty-four (24) hour period during which an employee was scheduled to work a regular tour of duty but has been ordered not to report for duty.
+A suspension day is a twenty-four hour period during which an employee was scheduled to work a regular tour of duty but has been ordered not to report for duty.
 If the suspension is administrative in nature, the employee will be paid for the time as if he or she had worked.
 If the suspension is disciplinary in nature, the employee will have his or her pay docked the appropriate amount.

-Section 8.
+Section 9.
 Limitation of the Suspension Period

-During any suspension period, defined as the period between the first and final actual suspension days (inclusive), an employee may not work for paid overtime, providing the duration of the suspension period is not more than four (4) times the number of actual suspension days.
-The suspension period shall start not more than fifteen (15) days from the date of the pre-disciplinary hearing.
+During any suspension period, defined as the period between the first and final actual suspension days (inclusive), an employee may not work for paid overtime, providing the duration of the suspension period is not more than four times the number of actual suspension days.
+The suspension period shall start not more than 15 days from the date of the pre-disciplinary hearing.

-ARTICLE 11 PERSONNEL FILES
+ARTICLE XII.
+PERSONNEL FILES